High-order Regularity Theory for High-contrast Elliptic Homogenization: Preliminaries

-The mixing condition CFS in (P3) was originally introduced in \cite{ak} to obtain a convenient and reliable way to quantify ergodicity in order to prove optimal quantitative homogenization estimates.
-Essentially, it is a linear concentration inequality for sums of such random variables that share a local correlation with the coefficient field $\mathbf{a}$.
-On one hand, this mixing condition is general enough to incorporate all the random variables that one typically encounters in elliptic homogenization problems.
+The CFS mixing condition in (P3) was originally introduced in \cite{ak} to obtain a convenient and reliable way to quantify the involved ergodicity, as well as to prove optimal quantitative homogenization estimates.
+Essentially, it is a linear concentration inequality for averaged sums of random variables that depend locally on the coefficient field $\mathbf{a}$.
+On the one hand, this mixing condition is general enough to incorporate all the random variables that are typically encountered in elliptic homogenization problems.
 But still, on the other hand, it has to be strong enough to allow optimal quantitative estimates.

-Altogether, the assumptions (P1)--(P3) provide us with a very general but still flexible setting for high-contrast equations to work with.
-For example, as is rigorously shown in \cite{AK.HC}, all Poisson inclusions, Gaussian stream matrices, and log-normal fields satisfy these conditions.
+Altogether, the assumptions (P1)--(P3) provide us with a very general but still flexible setting for high-contrast homogenization to work with.
+For example, as rigorously shown in \cite{AK.HC}, many Poisson inclusions, Gaussian stream matrices, and log-normal fields satisfy these conditions.

 Now that we have formulated the axiomatic assumptions (P1)--(P3), we should show that they actually imply the condition~\eqref{renormellipt} that is essential in this paper.
-As mentioned before, the ongoing renormalization argument points our interest towards~\cite[Corollary 4.3]{AK.HC}.
-For completeness, we present these (somewhat modified) details below and define the objects of Chapter 1 properly.
+As mentioned before, the renormalization scheme points our interest towards~\cite[Corollary 4.3]{AK.HC}.
+For completeness, we will present these (somewhat modified) details below and define some of the objects of Chapter 1 more thoroughly.

-However, before presenting the following proposition, let us briefly explain the utilized notation~$\mathcal{O}_\Psi(C)$ of (\ref{prop21bigoh}).
+However, before formulating the following proposition, let us briefly explain the utilized notation of~$\mathcal{O}_\Psi(C)$ in (\ref{prop21bigoh}).
 Let $\Psi\colon \R_+\to[1,\infty)$ be an increasing function with the assumption that

 For any non-negative constant $C\geq0$ and random variable $X$, we formalize the following notation $X\leq \mathcal{O}_\Psi(C)$ to mean that